 The asphalt industry is frequently invaded by scam salesmen who use cheap materials to start projects they quickly abandon after receiving deposits from unsuspecting homeowners.
 Be sure to select an asphalt contractor who has legitimate customer testimonials and a strong reputation in your community.
 As long as you can rely upon the company you hire, the rest will take care of itself.

 Make a Thick, Compacted Base

 A driveway is more than just the black asphalt on top.
 It begins with four to eight inches of granular fill that assists with drainage.
-As long as this base is thick and well compacted, rain and snow will drain away rather than threatening damage to your new driveway.
+As long as this base is thick and well compacted, rain and snow will drain away rather than threatening damage.
 It’s also important that this base is designed with enough slope to ensure water rolls away rather than gathering in pools and puddles.